tapiaw38/ai-assistant-package/README.md

   position: "bottom-right", // 'bottom-right' | 'bottom-left' | 'top-right' | 'top-left'
   initialMessage: "Hello!
 I am your virtual assistant.
 How can I help you?",
   autoOpen: false, // If true, the chat will open automatically
+  // Experimental: Enable image search in responses (may slow down replies)
+  searchImages: false, // If true, the assistant will try to include images in the response.
+This is experimental and may make responses slower,
   // Specific button options
   buttonOptions: {
     backgroundColor: "#4a90e2",